theBowja/genshin-db/readme.md

 Possible inputs for query parameter are:

 - all character names
+- constellation names
+- any birthday month
 - all elements
+- all substat types
 - all weapon types
 - all talent level-up material types
 - all genders